Tava

-The Indian tawa might have a handle or not, and it can be made of cast iron or aluminium, or of carbon steel.
-The utensil may be enameled or given a non-stick surface.
-The tawa and saj are used in the cuisines of South, Central, and West Asia, as well as of the Caucasus and the Balkans.
+The Indian tawa might have a handle or not, and it can be made of cast iron, aluminium, or carbon steel.
+It may be enameled or given a non-stick surface.
+The tawa and saj are used in the cuisines of South, Central, and West Asia, as well as of the Balkans.
 The tawa is also used in Indo-Caribbean cuisine.

 Names by region

-Taaba, Tava, tawa
+Taaba, tava, tawa

-In Iran the Persian word tāve (تاوه) is used which is derived from Persian word taaba which means something that is curved or tempered.
+In Iran, the Persian word tāve (تاوه) is used which is derived from the Persian word taaba which means something that is curved or tempered.
 The root word taab in Persian is a verb which means to bend or temper or curve (but see here-below for the use of saj in Iran).
 It is cognate with tawaa, a word which in nearly all Indo-Aryan languages such as Punjabi, Hindi and Urdu means cooking pan.
-In Afghanistan the curved cast-iron utensil used for cooking bread is known as tawah, but in Pashto it is more popularly known as tabakhey (تبخے/طبخی).
+In Afghanistan, the curved cast-iron utensil used for cooking bread is known as tawah, but in Pashto it is more popularly known as tabakhey (تبخے/طبخی).
 The Georgian cognate is tapa (ტაფა).